 And another was his fourth proposed change:

 “Fourthly.
-That article 2nd, section 9, between clauses 3 and 4, be inserted these clauses, to wit, ”The civil rights of none shall be abridged on account of religious belief or worship, nor shall an national religion be established, nor shall the full and equal rights of conscience by in any manner, or in any pretext be infringed…”
+That article 2nd, section 9, between clauses 3 and 4, be inserted these clauses, to wit, ”The civil rights of none shall be abridged on account of religious belief or worship, nor shall a national religion be established, nor shall the full and equal rights of conscience be in any manner, or in any pretext be infringed…”

-As you can see from these two examples that Madison’s original idea was to make the amended changes directly onto the main body of the exciting Constitution itself, in fact rewriting articles and sections themselves.
-But both the House and the Senate where concerned with amending the Constitution by that method.
+As you can see from these two examples, Madison’s original idea was to make the amended changes directly to the main body of the exciting Constitution itself, rewriting articles and sections themselves.
+The House and the Senate were concerned with amending the Constitution in that manner.
+They feared that the public would perceive making significant changes to the document so soon after ratification as a sign of instability.
+Congressman Fisher Ames of Massachusetts said that a “dissection of the Constitution” so soon after implementation could cause a loss of confidence in the new Constitution and its government.

-It was Congressman Roger Sherman of Connecticut who proposed to the House that the amendments not be made to the existing ratified document, as Madison had proposed, but rather placed separately at the bottom, keeping the original document to, “remain inviolate.”
-The House also voted to have a preamble added to the beginning of the list of amendments.
-This preamble was added to explained why these changes were being made, and to what end.
-Again in hopes of keeping the public’s confidence in their new government (please read my Part Two post on the preamble).
+Congressman Roger Sherman of Connecticut proposed to the House that the amendments not be made to the existing ratified document, as Madison had proposed, but rather be placed separately at the bottom, keeping the original document intact to “remain inviolate.”
+The House also voted to add a preamble to the beginning of the amendments.
+As I stated in Part Two, the preamble was added to explain why and to what end these changes were being made.
+Again, in hopes of keeping the public’s confidence in their new government (please read my Part Two post on the preamble).

-The House debated Madison’s nine amendments for eleven days, in which time they took his original nine, rewriting them into twenty, one sentence paragraphs.
-They continued to revise and combine those amendments until they finally agreeing on seventeen.
-Also, the House removed most of Madison’s preamble, feeling that it was to close to the wording of the Declaration of Independence, and added the phases: “freedom of speech, and of the press,” which would finally be incorporated into the first amendment.
+The House debated Madison’s nine amendments for eleven days, during which time they took his original nine and rewrote them into twenty-one-sentence paragraphs.
+They continued to revise and combine those amendments until they finally agreed on seventeen.
+Additionally, the House removed most of Madison’s preamble, feeling that it was too similar to the wording of the Declaration of Independence, and added the phrases “freedom of speech, and of the press,” which would ultimately be incorporated into the First Amendment.

-On August 24, 1789 the House sent their seventeen proposed amendment to the Senate for their review and revision.
-The Senate then made twenty-six additional changes of their own, which included the elimination of the rest of Madison’s preamble, and removing the extension of parts of the Bill of Rights to the states as well as to the Federal government.
-In their process they condensed the House’s seventeen amendments to twelve.
+On August 24, 1789, the House sent its seventeen proposed amendments to the Senate for review and revision.
+The Senate then made twenty-six additional changes of its own, including eliminating the rest of Madison’s preamble and removing the extension of parts of the Bill of Rights to the states and the Federal government.
+In their process, they condensed the House’s seventeen amendments to twelve.
 These changes were approved by the Senate on September 9, 1789.

-On September 21, 1789 the two versions were taken up by the House-Senate Conference Committee that resolved the differences between the two versions.
-What they presented to Congress were twelve Constitutional Amendments that were then approved in a joint resolution of Congress to be sent to the States for ratification on September 28, 1789.
+The two versions were discussed on September 21, 1789, by the House-Senate Conference Committee, which resolved the differences between them.
+The committee presented twelve Constitutional Amendments to Congress, which were then approved in a joint resolution of Congress and sent to the States for ratification on September 28, 1789.

-For the twelve articles approved by Congress, under Article V, to become part of the Constitution they had to be ratified by each State’s legislature, according to Article VII of the Constitution.
-Each one of the twelve had to be separately voted on and ratified by at least three-fourths of the 14 States (Vermont had been added to the Union during the ratification).
+For the twelve articles approved by Congress, under Article V, to become part of the Constitution, they had to be ratified by each State’s legislature, according to Article VII of the Constitution.
+Each one of the twelve had to be separately voted on and ratified by at least three-fourths of the fourteen States (Vermont had been added to the Union during the ratification process).

-One of the interesting facts about the Constitution is that it doesn’t set a time limit for ratification to be accomplished, and the 1st.
-Congress also failed to set a time limit.
-So, the original Article’s One and Two, that didn’t make the original state ratification, were still considered pending, and open for ratification.
-So what has happened to those two amendments?
+One interesting fact is that there’s no time limit for the ratification process to be accomplished, as the 1st Congress failed to set one.
+So, the original Articles 1 and 2, which didn’t make the original state ratification, are still considered pending and open for ratification.
+So, what’s the status of those two amendments?

-Article Two, which dealt with the pay of Senators and Representatives, when originally presented had only received the approval of seven states.
-However, in the 1970s, there arose a national protest over Congressional pay raises.
-Knowing that this original article dealt with that issue, and that there was no time limit for its ratification, a movement was formed to pick up those additional states needed for it to be ratified.
-This was accomplished in 1992, and became the Twenty-seventh Amendment, 202 years after it was first presented.
+Article 2, which dealt with the pay of Senators and Representatives, was initially approved by only seven states.
+However, in the 1970s, concerns about congressional pay raises sparked a national protest, which in turn led to a movement to secure the additional states needed for ratification.
+This was finally accomplished in 1992, becoming the 27 Amendment, 202 years after being first presented.

-As for the original Article One, which deals with the number of Representatives in the House, it missed being ratified by only one state.
-That article is still pending, and needs only an additional 27 states approval for it to become another amendment to the Constitution.
+As for the original Article 1, which deals with the number of Representatives in the House, it missed ratification by only one state.
+However, that article is still pending, needing twenty-seven states’ approval to become another amendment to the Constitution.

 Madison’s legacy

-James Madison fathered the two documents that created our United States government, the Constitution and the Bill of Rights.
-But he was more influential with one than the other.
-It’s been stated that without Madison there would have been a Constitution, but without him there wouldn’t have been a Bill of Rights.
+James Madison fathered the two foundational documents that created our United States government: the Constitution and the Bill of Rights.
+But he was more influential on one than on the other.
+It’s been stated that without Madison, there would still have been a Constitution, but without Madison, there would not have been a Bill of Rights.

-With the Bill of Rights added to the Constitution the full vision set forth in the Declaration of Independence was now realized.
-The government of the United States of America was now more than just laws and procedures, but with guarantees of personal freedoms for its people.
+With the Bill of Rights added to the Constitution, the vision outlined in the Declaration of Independence was realized.
+The government of the United States of America was now more than just laws and procedures; it had guarantees for the personal freedoms of its people.

 Please read my other posts on We the People:

-Part Two: “…in order to prevent misconstruction or abuse of its powers…”
+Part Two: “… to prevent misconstruction or abuse of its powers…”

 Some of the resources used: